IJustNeedOffsets/iManager/README.md

 Now type following command to copy sshpass into iphoneManage.app folder: sudo cp -r /usr/local/Cellar/sshpass/1.06/bin/sshpass /Applications/iphoneManage.app/Contents/Resources/

-Now drag iManagerlaunch.app from the xcode projects folder into your taskbar.
+Now unzip iManagerlaunch.app.zip in the xcode projects root folder and drag iManagerlaunch.app in your taskbar.
 (Its a launch script and will not show up in launchpad)
 Done!
 Click the iManagerlaunch.app in your taskbar and wait for it to launch.
 When you get an alert/pop up on your iphone, click ok